jgreenindesign/p3/readme.md

 ## Additional Info to TA
 * On the Random User Generator page, I decided to put the users in a carousel instead of having them run down the page.
+* Included the XKCD Password Generator from P2

 ## Additional Resources
 * Twitter Bootstrap Framework (http://getbootstrap.com/)